busterjs/buster-docs/modules/buster-format.rst

     objects created by ``Object`` and constructors that have one character names (which are typically used in ``Object.create`` shims).

-    While you can set this property directly on ``buster.format.ascii``, it is recommended to create an instance of ``buster.format.ascii`` and override the property on that object.
+    While you can set this property directly on ``format.ascii``, it is recommended to create an instance of ``format.ascii`` and override the property on that object.

     **Strings** represent constructor names that should not be represented in the formatted output. **Regular expressions** are tested against